intuit/costBuddy/README.md

         Only 'yes' will be accepted to approve.
         Enter a value:
    ```
-    Please type “yes” and enter
+    Please type "yes" and enter
     It provides the next steps to perform

    ```bash